rencore/customization-guide/guide.md

 Declarative provisioning via no-code Sandboxed Solutions|Avoid|Based on declarative provisioning which should be avoided due to its limitations.
 Use remote provisioning instead.
 JavaScript Object Model|Avoid|Limited and not invested in anymore.
 Consider using REST or SP PnP JS Core instead Event Receivers and List Event Receivers|Avoid|Event Receivers and List Event Receivers can only be used in on-premises environments as they require to be created with full trust code.
 Consider using Remote Event Receivers or Webhooks instead.
+Timer Jobs|Avoid|Timer Jobs can only be used in on-premises environments as they require full trust code.
+Consider developing your timer based jobs as Azure Web Jobs or Azure Functions.

 ### Caution